-The results show how well the suggested models like Deep Q-Network (DQN), Novel DQN, and Generative Adversarial Network (GAN), the worked to optimize bandwidth distribution for Optical Network Units (ONUs).
+The results show how well the suggested models like DQN, Novel DQN, and GAN worked to optimize bandwidth distribution for ONUs.
 The models' performance was assessed in terms of accuracy and loss after they were trained and tested on a real-world dataset.
 All three models converge effectively, with the GAN model showing the quickest rate of convergence, according to the training loss plots.
-The Long Short-Term Memory (LSTM) layers of the Novel DQN model perform better at identifying temporal dependencies in the data.
+The LSTM layers of the Novel DQN model perform better at identifying temporal dependencies in the data (Table III).